ericamcconnaughey/portfolio/README.md

 # _Developer Portfolio_

-#### _Website created on 11.03.2019_
+#### _Created on 11.03.2019.
+Updated on 02.05.2020_

 #### By _**Erica McConnaughey**_

 ## Description

-_This webpage was created for myself to showcase my coding projects and skills.
-This website works as my portfolio with links to my GitHub repos that store my projects._
+_This webpage was created to showcase my coding projects and skills.
+This portfolio has links to my GitHub repos that store my projects._

 ## Setup/Installation Requirements

-* _Make sure a web browser is installed on your device._
-* _For links to work, you need an internet connection._
+* _Clone this repo._
 * _Open index.html to view the homepage._
-* _Or, go to ericamcconnaughey.github.io/portfolio to view live site._
+* _Or, go to ericamcconnaughey.github.io/portfolio to view the GitHub page._

 ## Known Bugs